 But I haven’t explored Manhattan yet, and it’s December so it’s cold and Joe’s commute is twice as long because of shoppers and tourists.
 I don’t think I want to face that crowd.
 Stuck in traffic that long with a hyper toddler, not a good idea either.
-I was hoping to visit the city with me in the spring, but now I hear I might not even be in the city over Christmas.
+If I were alone, the crowd and cold would just be part of the adventure, but I just can’t do it to her.
+I was hoping to visit the city with her in the spring, but now I hear I might not even be in the city over Christmas.

 I thought I would be here for a year, and that I wouldn’t have to be apart from Joe again.
 I wanted to walk through Washington Square park while wondering how many bones I was walking across.
 I wanted to drink with the ghost of Dylan Thomas.
 Now, instead, I may be going back to the trailer.
 To paint the walls in a vain attempt to inject optimism and a woodland theme into my life.